 In the example below, the SharePoint column name was added in the Title and Tag fields of the content control.
 This way, JungleDocs knows where to place the metadata.

-content controls to Word templates
+Adding content controls to Word templates

 There are two ways to insert and configure content controls in Word document templates.

-Method #1: configuring content control properties manually
+Method #1: enter content control properties manually

-1. Open your Word template (docx) by in Microsoft Word.
+1. Open your Word template (.docx) by in Microsoft Word.

 3. Insert a content control into your document template.
 There are three types of content controls to choose from.